squirrels-analytics/squirrels-analytics.github.io/docs/docs/tutorial.md

 [?]
 Do you want to include a dashboard example? (y/N): n

 [?]
 Do you want to add the 'auth.py' file to enable custom API authentication? (y/N): n

-[?]
-What sample sqlite database do you wish to use (if any)?:
- > expenses
-   weather
-   none
 ```

 :::